Sustainability and ESG

 Background

+The Taxonomy is a classification system for the financial market based on Regulation (EU) 2020/852, listing economic activities sustainable in terms of climate and the environment.
 The EU Taxonomy (Taxonomy Regulation (Regulation (EU) 2020/852)) goal is to create a “definition” of what is considered environmentally sustainable for a business and allow for a redirection of capital flows to more sustainable economic activities.
-At its most basic form, the taxonomy creates a list of economic activities and then sets out a list of criteria/ standards that each activity must achieve to be taxonomy aligned and be deemed to be environmentally sustainable.
-Transport including maritime transport has been included in the list from the start, recognising its importance to wider economy and its potential impact on the environment.
-The Group has voluntary applied the requirements of the EU Taxonomy Regulation and provided the necessary disclosures.
+The taxonomy creates a list of economic activities and then sets out a list of criteria/ standards that each activity must achieve to be taxonomy aligned and be deemed to be environmentally sustainable.
+Transport including maritime transport is included in the list, recognising its importance to wider economy and its potential impact on the environment.
+The Group has voluntarily applied certain aspects of the requirements of the EU Taxonomy Regulation and provided a subset of the necessary disclosures that the regulation requires.

 The process to calculate the disclosures requires us to:

-• identify what activities are eligible and non-eligible under the taxonomy meaning whether our businesses are included on the taxonomy list or not.
+• identify what activities are eligible and non-eligible under the taxonomy meaning whether our business activities are included on the taxonomy list or not.
+Those activities that meet the description on the list are deemed to be eligible.

 As the reporting practice develops and expands, we will review and update the reporting of taxonomy-eligible KPIs and related accounting policies accordingly.